Adjunct Professor Annette Solman, Chief Executive

 Maggie has been the Director of the Rural and Remote portfolio at HETI since 2012.
 She holds post graduate qualifications in population health research and health policy.

-Dr Claire Blizard brings a wealth of both clinical and managerial experience to her role of Executive Director of the Medical portfolio at HETI.
+Dr Claire Blizard brings a wealth of both clinical and managerial experience to HETI and its Medical portfolio.

 Claire has previously held positions as Director of Medical Services, Director of Acute Medical Service, Chief Executive and Director Clinical Practice and Innovation.